Bulimia Eating Disorder by Ray Sahelian, M.D. - Information on Bulimia and Anorexia

 they just stunt their growth permanantly?

-A. We have not studied this area of bulimia anorexia growth
+A. I have not studied this area of bulimia anorexia growth

 disorder and recovery.